 Considered by many as one of London’s most cutting-edge art galleries, the Whitechapel Gallery has been at the forefront of showcasing contemporary art ever since its establishment in 1901.
 It’s located in Aldgate, next to the very trendy area of Shoreditch in East London, and proudly describes itself as ‘the artist’s gallery for everyone’.

 The Fan Museum

 London really does have a museum for everything – the Fan Museum being a fine example of this!
-Located in Greenwich, this charming place holds over 5,000 fans that range from the 11th century to the present day.
+Located in Greenwich, this charming place holds over 5,000 fans from the 11th century to the present day.
 But as niche as this sounds, fashionistas and art lovers will undoubtedly be in awe of these surprising works of art.
 And why not indulge in a spot of afternoon tea in the museum’s lovely orangery?

 V&A Museum of Childhood